ovh/docs/pages/cloud/private-cloud/nsx-02-segment-management/guide.en-gb.md

 - Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
 - A user account with access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
-- **NSX-T** deployed.
+- **NSX** deployed.

 ## Overview

-In an NSX-T solution a segment is a virtual level 2 domain, it can be of two types :
+In an NSX solution a segment is a virtual level 2 domain, it can be of two types :

 * **VLAN-backed segments** : Communication between hosts and virtual machines is done through VLANs and a Layer 2 switch of the OSI model.
-In order for these segments to communicate with the elements of NSX-T (Internet and other segments), an interface must be added to the **Tier-1 Gateways** or **Tier-0 Gateways** gateways.
+In order for these segments to communicate with the elements of NSX (Internet and other segments), an interface must be added to the **Tier-1 Gateways** or **Tier-0 Gateways** gateways.

 * **Overlay-backed segments**: The connection is made using a software overlay that establishes tunnels between hosts.
 You must add an address to a subnet that will be used for routing outside this segment.
 They must be connected to a **Tier-1 Gateways** gateway like **ovh-T1-gw**.